Do you need the meningitis vaccine?

-However, in 2016 only 33% of eligible people had the ACWY jab so this 'herd protection' is not as good as it could be.
+However, in 2016 only 33% of eligible people had the ACWY meningitis vaccine so this 'herd protection' is not as good as it could be.

 How to get the meningitis vaccine

-This depends on your age.
-Claire Donovan, head of information and research at Meningitis Now says, "If you're 14 or younger, the vaccination will be offered to you at school at the same time as your booster for tetanus, diphtheria or polio.
-A catch-up programme offers the vaccine to those up to the age of 18 years."
+How and when you get the meningitis vaccine depends on your age.
+Claire Donovan, head of information and research at Meningitis Now says, "If you're 14 or younger, the meningitis vaccine will be offered to you at school at the same time as your booster dose for tetanus, diphtheria or polio.
+A catch-up programme offers the vaccine to those up to 18 years of age. ."

 When and where you'll be offered this catch-up depends on your age and where you live.
-School leavers, for example, are being offered the vaccine through their GP and will be invited to attend their surgery.
-Donovan says, "First-year university students under the age of 25 are also eligible for the vaccine but should contact their GP to make an appointment."
+School leavers, for example, are being offered the meningitis vaccine through their GP and will be invited to attend their surgery or an injection site.
+Donovan says, "First-year university students under the age of 25 are also eligible for the meningitis vaccine but should contact their GP to make an appointment."